skip navigation

 As we looked, we found fewer things to retrieve (from the debris).

-debris (n.) – the pieces of something that are left after it has been destroyed in an accident, explosion
+debris (N) – the pieces of something that are left after it has been destroyed in an accident, explosion

-Related page More / -er
+Related pages More / -er, Farther/Further, Comparisons.

 Expected vs. Unexpected Outcome

-EXPECTED OUTCOME UNEXPECTED OUTCOME
+EXPECTED OUTCOME

 THE + NOUN